With Folded Hands ...

-The novelette, which first appeared in the July 1947 issue of Astounding Science Fiction, was included in The Science Fiction Hall of Fame, Volume Two (1973) after being voted one of the best novellas up to 1965.
-It was the first of several Astounding stories adapted for NBC's radio series Dimension X.
+The novelette first appeared in the July 1947 issue of Astounding Science Fiction and was later included in The Science Fiction Hall of Fame, Volume Two (1973) after being voted one of the best novellas up to 1965.
+In 1950, it was the first of several Astounding stories adapted for NBC's radio series Dimension X.

+Rewrite and sequel

-The story was followed by a novel-length rewrite, with a different setting and inventor and, at the behest of Astounding editor-in-chief John W. Campbell, an ending that shows the robots being defeated by means of psionics.
-This was serialized, also in Astounding (March, April and May 1948), as ...
-And Searching Mind, and finally published as The Humanoids (1948).
-Williamson followed with a sequel, The Humanoid Touch, published in 1980.
+The 1947 publication was followed by a novel-length rewrite, with a different setting and inventor.
+At the behest of Astounding editor-in-chief John W. Campbell, a new ending had the robots defeated by means of what Williamson and Campbell would later christen "psionics".
+This novel was serialized, also in Astounding (March, April, May 1948), as ...
+And Searching Mind, and finally published in hardback book form as The Humanoids (1949).
+Much later, in 1980, Williamson followed with another sequel, The Humanoid Touch.